chango/inferno/doc/counting.rst

     intended for CSV data that was placed in DDFS using the ``ddfs chunk`` command.

-    If the input data is lines of JSON, you would set the **map_input_stream** to use the **chunk_json_keyset_stream** reader in your Inferno rule instead.
+    If the input data is lines of JSON, you would indtead set the **map_input_stream** to use the **chunk_json_keyset_stream** reader in your Inferno rule.

+    The input reader will process all DDFS tags that are prefixed with the tag names defined in **source_tags** of your Inferno rule.

     .. code-block:: python
        :emphasize-lines: 3,4